Orthodox Tewahedo music

 Orthodox Tewahedo music refers to sacred music of the Ethiopian and Eritrean Orthodox Tewahedo Church.
 The music was long associated with Zema (chant), developed by the six century composer Yared.
 It is essential part of liturgical service in the Church and classified into fourteen anaphoras, with the normal use being the Twelve Apostles.

 Common musical instruments features on Orthodox Tewahedo music is tsenatsil (sistrum), kebero (hand drum) and hand bell.
-The three modes of chants with respective services are "Ge'ez" (ordinary days), Ezel (fast days and Lent), and Araray (principal feasts).
+The three modes of chants with respective services are Ge'ez (ordinary days), Ezel (fast days and Lent), and Araray (principal feasts).

 Zema

 Zema is long associated with the Ethiopian Orthodox Tewahedo Church since Yared times.
 Although zema is translates as "a pleasing sound", "song", or "melody", it implicates with text associated with melody, rhythmic patterns, vocal style, music instruments and liturgical dance.
-Therefore, it is essential to religion life in the highland Ethiopia.
+Therefore, it is essential to religious life in highland Ethiopia.
 Since Christianity was accepted in the Kingdom of Aksum in the 4th century, Zema has been widely incorporated with the music of the Ethiopian Orthodox Church.

 Zema also preserved among the Ethiopian Jews drawing to Christians in modern Ethiopia.

 The Ethiopian Orthodox Tewahedo Church made its music in religious adapting services, to season of the ecclesiastical year and to solemnity of the feast, making celebratory on festivals and mourning service.
 Adoration, thanksgiving, supplication, sorrow, joy and triumph are found in zema.